Intermittent production: Making sense of the irregularity

 So, without further ado, let’s begin.

 Master your production scheduling.
 Thousands of manufacturers use Katana for its real-time overview of their entire production process.
-See it in action and sign up with Katana’s 14-day free trial.
+Request a demo to see it in action.

 What is the difference between intermittent and continuous production processes?